Adithyan-R-K/Rex-Chat-/README.md

-# Rex-Chat-
+# Rex-Chat

-##A PHP based web application which provides one to one chat
+# A PHP based chat application which provides one to one chat